 - Non-Luxembourgish researchers in Luxembourg

 - You must also send at least one good quality, good resolution photo of yourself, and we are very keen to also get photos relating to your life as a researcher.
-Submissions without a photo cannot be published.
+Submissions without a photo cannot be published (you can submit your question form and send a photo later if need be).

 - You must write in lay terms – scientific terms can also be used, but they must be accompanied by a lay explanation understandable for the general public.